vindrek/blockchain-real-estate/README.md

 npm start
 ```

+### API documentation

+The application API documentation is published through [Postman](https://documenter.getpostman.com/view/3736511/blockhain-real-estate-migrations-both-v2-and-v3/RW8Apohc).
+In addition, the request collection could be downloaded to be used with Postman to conveniently test the application.
+The collection could be downloaded through the published API docs or using the [collection file in the repository](https://github.com/vindrek/blockchain-real-estate/blob/enlistment-filtering-on-chain/Blockhain%20real%20estate-%20migrations.postman_collection.json).

 ### Performance test

 Complete the setup and then run the performance test script.
 See the config for the scenario execution in /ethereum/test/performance.js